From office to the the Amazon

 When it comes to sales and Marketing, James Wheable is at the top of his game.
 Being in the industry over 22 years he has worked with countless clients and trained many others to go on to greatness.

 Originally from the United Kingdom, James moved to New Zealand in 2003 And has since settled down with his partner and two children.

 During his fourth night, James felt a different sensation.
-This time he says, “my ego dissolved, my body dissolved, basically there was no sense of ‘self’.
-It looked like the Big Bang, there were sound distortions, and overall, it felt like being strapped to the side of spaceship and being blasted off into outer space”.
+This time he says, “my ego dissolved, my body dissolved, basically, there was no sense of ‘self’.
+It looked like the Big Bang, there were sound distortions, and overall, it felt like being strapped to the side of a spaceship and being blasted off into outer space”.
 He witnessed what he thought ‘true insanity’ might be.
 “I think I saw what real fear is”.
 James described what fear meant to him, “I worry about stupid little things, the insignificant things that as humans we get caught up in”.
-James came out of that experience with a new found perspective around fear.
+James came out of that experience with a newfound perspective on fear.

-Find Joy in human connection, family, friends, helping others, self improvement, looking after yourself, doing what you love.
+Find Joy in human connection, family, friends, helping others, self-improvement, looking after yourself, and doing what you love.
 If you can find satisfaction in these things, you might just find yourself.
-Sometimes it might take an ancient plant to remind us of these self evident truths.
+Sometimes it might take an ancient plant to remind us of these self-evident truths.